 “Anyone who accepts as trustworthy anything that is not of these three species, of him it is said: ‘The simple believes everything’ (Proverbs 14:15).”

 “How many amazing conditions are made intelligible by this science, all of which is undoubtedly true?”

 Let’s unpack those statements.
 Translated into modern terminology, Maimonides says that there are only three ways to justify a belief:

-By direct intuition and its implications
+By direct intuition and logic

 This applies both to formal propositions of logic and arithmetic, and to some empirical propositions.
 Anyone of normal intelligence can see without proof that if whatever is A is also B, and X is A, then X is also B. That’s an example of a logical principle (modus ponens) required for any thinking at all.
 Such logical principles are self-evidently true to anyone who understands them.
 If you start from true premises and apply self-evident logical principles correctly, then your conclusion must also be true.